List of The X-Files characters: Albert Hosteen

 Albert Hosteen is portrayed by Floyd Red Crow Westerman.
 Hosteen was a Navajo code talker whom Dana Scully sought out for help to translate the encrypted files on a digital disc obtained by Fox Mulder.
-The word "Hosteen" means "old man" in the Navaho language.
+The word "Hosteen" means "old man" in the Navajo language.
 He led Mulder to a buried boxcar filled with the corpses of human-alien hybrids.
 Hosteen saved Mulder's life after he nearly died in the boxcar after an attack by the Men in Black.
 Soon after, he traveled to Washington, D.C. where he prayed over Melissa Scully in the hospital.

 Years later, Hosteen returned when he once again was called to translate alien writing from an artifact found in Côte d'Ivoire.
 Hosteen was later taken to a New Mexico hospital due to an unexplained illness, with his doctors fearing the worst.
 Hosteen died after spending two weeks in a coma.
 Before dying, Hosteen's spirit appeared to Scully several times in her apartment, imploring her to find and save her missing partner before Syndicate scientists could remove and study the immunity he had to the alien virus inside him and use it in their plans for surviving Colonization.
 Hosteen subtly guided her to Mulder's location encouraging a more spiritual route; Hosteen and Scully prayed for Mulder.
 The next morning, he vanished, having died the night before.